cekit/cekit/docs/local_development.rst

   $ git clone https://github.com/jboss-openshift/cct_module.git /home/user/repo/cct_module

-2. Create override.yaml next to the image.yaml. override.yaml should look like:
+2. Then we will create override.yaml next to the image.yaml, override.yaml should look like:

 .. code:: yaml

+  schema_version: 1
   modules:
     repositories:
       - path: "/home/user/repo/cct_module"

-3. Build image using overrided module by executing:
+3. We now can build the image using overridden module by executing:

 .. code:: bash